Dr. Larry F. Martinez

 Politics and Practice of the United Nations (POSC 378) T 6:30-9:15 pm (Model UN Course)

-“The Disintermediation Theory of Democratic Governance in the Online Age,” in Jonathan Bishop and Ashu M. G. Solo (eds.)
-Politics and Government in the Information Age, Springer Verlag, 2012.
+“The Disintermediation Theory of Democratic Governance in the Online Age,” in Jonathan Bishop (ed.)
+Transforming Politics and Policy in the Digital Age, forthcoming IGI-Global Press, 2013.

 “Perspective Article #56: Is There Space for the UN?
 Trends in Outer Space and Cyberspace Regime Evolution,” in Perspectives, online journal published by the European Space Policy Institute, January 20, 2012.
 Perspectives #56 European Space Policy Institute